Understanding your gas bill

 1Based on 2009 data.

-Combined with the transportation rate, core residential and C&I sales customers will see about a 0.6% rate decrease from last month.
+Combined with the transportation rate, core residential and C&I sales customers will see about an 11.0% rate decrease from last month.

 Helping customers in need